gaburgersnail/gaburgersnail/README.md

-hi ignnore this. im playing around with blinkies cus theyre cool
+hi ignore this. im playing around with blinkies cus theyre cool

 <!--
 **gaburgersnail/gaburgersnail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.